Brilliant Corners: Composition

 The title track has an unconventional structure that deviates from both standard song form and blues structures.
 Its ternary form employs an eight-bar A section followed by a seven-bar B section and a modified seven-bar A section, and features a double-time theme in each second chorus and complex rhythmic accents.

 "Bemsha Swing" was the only composition on the album that Monk had previously recorded.

 Reception

-According to Down Beat magazine, Brilliant Corners was the most critically acclaimed jazz album of 1957.
+According to DownBeat, Brilliant Corners was the most critically acclaimed jazz album of 1957.
 Nat Hentoff, the magazine's editor, gave it five stars in a contemporary review and called it "Riverside's most important modern jazz LP to date."
 Jazz writer David H. Rosenthal later called it a "classic" hard bop session.
 Music critic Robert Christgau said that, along with his 1958 live album Misterioso, Brilliant Corners represented Monk's artistic peak.

-In his five-star retrospective review of the album, Allmusic's Lindsay Planer wrote that it "may well be considered the alpha and omega of post-World War II American jazz.
+In his five-star retrospective review of the album, AllMusic's Lindsay Planer wrote that it "may well be considered the alpha and omega of post-World War II American jazz.
 No serious jazz collection should be without it."
 The Penguin Guide to Jazz included the album in its “core collection” of essential recordings.